kendo-labs/kendo-plugins/README.md

 * 01-APR
  * The repository will be restructured the week of 01-APR.
+ * The [Kendo UI Extended API](https://github.com/jsExtensions/kendoui-extended-api) repository will be moved to the Kendo Plugins repository the week of 01-APR.
  * Kendo UI Plugins repo will be using GitHub Pages to provide documentation for the plugins.
 Look for it in April.

 ## License Information